Wicked (1998 film): Plot

 Ellie walks in and goes straight to her room, ignoring all the people asking where she has been.
 She goes to her room and Lena tells her dad to go reprimand her.
 When he goes to the room and tries to, Ellie threatens him with telling everyone what happened between them.
-He crumbles and submits and she makes him break up with Lena.
+He crumbles and she makes him break up with Lena.

-The next morning Ellie tells her dad shes not going to school and he doesnt fight it.
+The next morning Ellie tells her dad she's not going to school and he doesn't fight it.
 Her sister makes a comment that implies Ellie's guilt and tells her she is leaving for school.
 Ellie then goes upstairs and starts packing her bag to meet Lawson.
-She hears a crash downstairs and gets scared but goes to see who it was.
-Ellie dies the same way she killed her mother.
-Lawson comes in and finds a dead Ellie and picks her up while crying.
-The detective comes in and sees Lawson holding Ellie and shoots him in his back.
-The police assume he was responsible for everything and the father and Inger move into Lena's apartment.
+She hears a crash downstairs and is scared, but goes to see who it was.
+An unseen assailant attacks and bludgeons her to death, apparently in the same manner as her mother was.
+Lawson comes in, finds Ellie dead and picks her up while crying.
+The detective comes in, sees Lawson holding Ellie and shoots him in his back.
+The police assume Lawson was responsible for everything and Ben and Inger move into Lena's apartment.
 Inger is crying for her father and when he goes to comfort her, Lena notices Inger's bookbag.
-When she opens it she finds the comedy mask, covered in blood, that killed Ellie.
-Inger murdered Ellie, essentially inheriting her "wicked" nature.
+When she opens it she finds the mask, covered in blood, that killed Ellie.
+The camera focuses in on Inger's face, which is cold and unemotional, as she leers back at Lena, implying that Lena may be her next target.